 Following up from my Peloton Review — we’ve had our Peloton stationary bike for a few months now (which I can’t believe — time flies)!
-Now that we’ve spent a decent amount of time with the bike, I wanted to share some of my favorite cycling rides, instructors, tips, and gear with you so keep reading!
+Now that we’ve spent a decent amount of time with the bike, I wanted to share some of my favorite cycling rides, instructors, tips, and gear with you!

 I’m a huge fan of pop music and those tunes really get me pumped during a ride.
 Whatever your music preference is, they’ve got the soundtracks for you: Alternative, Classic Rock, Country, Electronic, Hip Hop, Indie, Latin, Pop, R&B, and Rock!
-I adore this feature of this ride filter because the music is a very important part of the ride for me… I am way less motivated / hyped when the soundtrack is too chill or it features music that I’m not into (looking at you, Country — sorry, Country Music fans!).
+I adore this feature of this ride filter because the music is a very important part of the ride for me… I am way less motivated / hyped when the soundtrack is too chill or it features music that I’m not into (looking at you, Country — sorry, Country Music fans!
+It’s just not for me 😬).
 This is also a great way to mix up your rides if you’re looking to try something different from your “usual”, but don’t know where to start!

 – As an autumn lover, you know I love the New England Fall Colors ride; it totally feeds my soul and I highly recommend.
 It’s only 20 minutes (I would have loved for this to be longer!!), but worth it if 20 minutes is all the time you have to squeeze in a workout!

 – Since we’re still unable to travel outside of the United States due to COVID spreading concerns, I thoroughly enjoyed the 30 min Paris and 20 min Champagne Region rides (being the Francophile that I am!), but there are so many beautiful scenic rides to choose from!